Skip to content

 Features

-Network monitoring features, right in the menu bar
+Network & system monitoring, right in the menu bar

 Live in the menu bar